Libor: Reliability and scandal

 On Thursday, 29 May 2008, The Wall Street Journal (WSJ) released a controversial study suggesting that banks might have understated borrowing costs they reported for Libor during the 2008 credit crunch.
 Such under-reporting could have created an impression that banks could borrow from other banks more cheaply than they could in reality.
 It could also have made the banking system or specific contributing bank appear healthier than it was during the 2008 credit crunch.
-For example, the study found that rates at which one major bank (Citigroup) "said it could borrow dollars for three months were about 0.87 percentage point lower than the rate calculated using default-insurance data."
+For example, the study found that rates at which one major bank (Citigroup) "said it could borrow dollars for three months were about 0.87 percentage points lower than the rate calculated using default-insurance data."

 In September 2008, a former member of the Bank of England's Monetary Policy Committee, Willem Buiter, described Libor as "the rate at which banks don't lend to each other", and called for its replacement.
 The former Governor of the Bank of England, Mervyn King, later used the same description before the Treasury Select Committee.

-To further bring this case to light, The Wall Street Journal reported in March 2011 that regulators were focusing on Bank of America Corp., Citigroup Inc. and UBS AG.
-Making a case would be very difficult because determining the Libor rate does not occur on an open exchange.
+To further bring this case to light, The Wall Street Journal reported in March 2011 that regulators were focusing on Bank of America, Citigroup, and UBS.
+Making a case would be very difficult, because the Libor rate was not determined on an open exchange.
 According to people familiar with the situation, subpoenas were issued to the three banks.

-In response to the study released by the WSJ, the British Bankers' Association announced that Libor continues to be reliable even in times of financial crisis.
+In response to the study released by the WSJ, the British Bankers' Association announced that Libor continued to be reliable even in times of financial crisis.
 According to the British Bankers' Association, other proxies for financial health, such as the default-credit-insurance market, are not necessarily more sound than Libor at times of financial crisis, though they are more widely used in Latin America, especially the Ecuadorian and Bolivian markets.

 Additionally, some other authorities contradicted the Wall Street Journal article.
-In its March 2008 Quarterly Review, The Bank for International Settlements has stated that "available data do not support the hypothesis that contributor banks manipulated their quotes to profit from positions based on fixings."
+In its March 2008 Quarterly Review, The Bank for International Settlements stated that "available data do not support the hypothesis that contributor banks manipulated their quotes to profit from positions based on fixings."

-Further, in October 2008 the International Monetary Fund published its regular Global Financial Stability Review, which also found that "Although the integrity of the U.S. dollar Libor-fixing process has been questioned by some market participants and the financial press, it appears that U.S. dollar Libor remains an accurate measure of a typical creditworthy bank's marginal cost of unsecured U.S. dollar term funding."
+In October 2008, the International Monetary Fund published its regular Global Financial Stability Review, which also found that, "although the integrity of the U.S. dollar Libor-fixing process has been questioned by some market participants and the financial press, it appears that U.S. dollar Libor remains an accurate measure of a typical creditworthy bank's marginal cost of unsecured U.S. dollar term funding."

 On 27 July 2012, the Financial Times published an article by a former trader that stated Libor manipulation had been common since at least 1991.
-Further reports on this have since come from the BBC and Reuters.
+Further reports followed from the BBC and Reuters.
 On 28 November 2012, the Finance Committee of the Bundestag held a hearing to learn more about the issue.